AfeefRazick/MCQ-Maker-Fullstack/README.md

 ## Overview

-MCQ-Maker allows you to make a multiple choice question exam and share the link with anyone to take the exam.
-The owner of the mcq can then see the submissions made, allong with the name of the pearson and their mark.
+MCQ-Maker enables you to create a multiple-choice exam and share the link with anyone to take the test.
+The owner of the MCQ can then view the submissions, along with the names of the persons and their marks.

 ## Getting Started